Tough Luxury-Firm Foam

 Available Thicknesses: 1”,2”, 3”, 4”, 5”, 6”

 24" x 82"

 76" x 82"

-Best way to cut the open cell foam is with a sharp knife or electric turkey knife, just repeat in 1 direction over and over again in one direction to get a clean cut.
-Please note that if you order these size sheets they may be bigger than actual size as listed.
+The best way to cut the open-cell foam is with a sharp knife or electric carving knife.
+Just repeat in one direction to get a clean cut.
+Please note that if you order these full-size sheets they may be bigger than the actual size listed.

-Please note: When comparing different types of foam with other companies it is most important to look at the density and ILD of the foam.
+When comparing different types of foam with other companies, it is most important to look at the density and ILD of the foam.

 Foam density is a specific measurement of how much weight in pounds polyurethane foam can handle per cubic foot.
 This density rating tells you the strength of the foam.
-The height the number the longer the foam will last.
-It should not be used exclusively as a sign of durability or comfort, because firmness and lifespan of foam products like mattresses and cushions, depend on many factors, including density.
-The density may vary slightly between each foam shipments.
+The higher the number, the longer the foam will last.
+It should not be used exclusively as a sign of durability or comfort, because the firmness and lifespan of foam products just like mattresses and cushions depend on many factors, including density.
+The density may vary slightly between each foam shipment.

-ILD or IFD measurement firmness of how hard or soft a foam is.
-The higher number the foam is, the firmer the foam is.
-Also represents how many pounds the foam will hold before it collapse.
-If you take a block of foam 12″ x 12″ x 12″ cube, after the certain ILD is reach that foam will collapse.
+The ILD or IFD measurement shows how hard or soft the foam is.
+The higher the number, the more firm the foam.
+AIt also represents how many pounds the foam will hold before it collapses.
+If you take a 12″ x 12″ x 12″ foam cube after the certain ILD is reached that foam will collapse.

-We vacuum pack the foam to reduce on shipping cost. you will have to give the foam 1-2 days to come back to its original shape.
-It will look a little misshaped and not measure to correct size until after you let it expand back out.
+We vacuum pack the foam to reduce shipping costs.
+You will have to give the foam 1-2 days to return to its original shape.
+It will look a little misshaped and not measure to correct size until after it expands.